maceocodes/nba_fixture/README.md

 # nba_fixture
 CodeLou C# final

 This is a final project created initially for the Code Lou C# course.
-It's still a WIP but does meet all of the C# course final project requirements.
+It's still a WIP but it does meet all of the C# course final project requirements.

 -To run the application pull the GitHub repository to your local machine